robertjskelton/robertjskelton.github.io/_posts/2024-03-19-ferrari-360-gauge-backlight-replacement.markdown

 ![Backlight](/images/backlight/7.jpg)
 ![Backlight](/images/backlight/8.jpg)

 Under that is 6 black screws to remove the black gauge surround.
+The clear covers over the gauges will probably separate, but it's easy to find which goes over which gauge.
+I'd clean both sides of these while they are out of the car.

 ![Backlight](/images/backlight/9.jpg)